Helmut01/replicateBE/README.md

 ## Introduction

-The library provides data sets (internal `.rda` and in
+The package provides data sets (internal `.rda` and in
 <abbr title="Character Separated Variables">CSV</abbr>-format in
 `/extdata/`) supporting users in a black-box performance qualification (PQ) of their software installations.
 Users can analyze own data